 DUC Hélices has a complete product line of propellers suitable for a number of popular engines, spinners (cone) and spacers for the following engine manufacturers: Rotax, Jabiru and the well known standard SAE-1 and SAE-2 mounting flanges.

 Most propellers are available in right or left rotation, tractor or pusher configuration and some are even EASA certified.
 For more details on these Swirl or Flash propellers, see the website of DUC.

 For the 2-axis trike ultralights (ULM in France/Belgium) DUC manufactures the Spoon.
 This propeller has a distinctive spoon form at the end of the blade.
 It reduces noise for pusher installations where the propeller gets much more turbulent air than with the tractor type aircraft (propeller on the nose).

 The production facilities of DUC design, manufacturing and marketing activities are located in France, in Lentilly near Lyon.

 DUC Hélices/ Propellers can be contacted at the following addresses:

 |+32 474 721 269|

-Text adapted and used with permission (pending) of DUC Propellers.
+Text and images used with permission (pending) of DUC Propellers.